Diving atScorching Bay (New Zealand)

 Recommended Dive Suit

-Divers who prefer a balanced level of warmth often select 7mm wetsuit or semidry in water temperatures like this.
+Many divers choose 7mm wetsuit or semidry when diving in similar conditions.
 Consider warmer surface protection (like a boat coat) due to brisk winds.
 A thermal robe or jacket is recommended between dives.

 Marine Life at Scorching Bay